Heritage Resources Management (HERM) 322

-Heritage Collections (Revision 1)
+Heritage Collections (Revision 3)

-As noted above, conservation of collections is discussed in this course, but students should be aware that a more specialized course, Herm 339 Conservation, is available for those requiring a more in-depth study of conservation of collections.
+As noted above, conservation of collections is discussed in this course, but students should be aware that a more specialized course, HERM 339: Conservation, is available for those requiring a more in-depth study of conservation of collections.

-Part I. Understanding Collections
+Part I: Understanding Collections

 - Unit 1: Heritage Collections: The Historical Legacy

-- Unit 2: Collections: Types and Uses
+- Unit 3: Collection Types and Uses

-- Unit 3: Archival Collections
+- Unit 4: Archival Collections

 Part II Methodologies of Collections Management

 - Unit 5: The Process: Collecting and Documenting

 - Unit 6: The Process: Managing Collections Data